-Admission requirements and enrolment procedures for doctorates
+Admission requirements and registration procedures for doctorates

 The Regulation for doctoral education of the Université Saint-Louis sets out the framework conditions for doctoral programmes leading to the award of the academic title of Doctor of Université Saint-Louis - Bruxelles.